javacc/javacc-8/docs/documentation/grammar.md

 | `*` | Then any legal parse of the expansion unit is zero or more repetitions of a legal parse of the parenthesized set of expansion choices.|
 | `?` | Then a legal parse of the expansion unit is either the empty token sequence or any legal parse of the nested expansion choices.
 An alternate syntax for this construct is to enclose the expansion choices within brackets `[...]`.|

-An expansion unit can be a [regular expression](#regular-expression).
+An expansion unit can be a [regular expression](#regular_expression).
 Then a legal parse of the expansion unit is any token that matches this regular expression.
 When a regular expression is matched, it creates an object of type `Token`.
 This object can be accessed by assigning it to a variable by prefixing the regular expression with `variable =`.
 In general, you may have any valid Java assignment left-hand side to the left of the `=`. *This assignment is not performed during lookahead evaluation*.

 An expansion unit can be a non-terminal (the last choice in the syntax above).
 In which case, it takes the form of a method call with the non-terminal name used as the name of the method.
 A successful parse of the non-terminal causes the parameters placed in the method call to be operated on and a value returned (in case the non-terminal was not declared to be of type `void`).
 The return value can be assigned (optionally) to a variable by prefixing the regular expression with `variable =`.
 In general, you may have any valid Java assignment left-hand side to the left of the `=`. *This assignment is not performed during lookahead evaluation*.
 Non-terminals may not be used in an expansion in a manner that introduces left-recursion.
 JavaCC checks this for you.

 <br>

-### <a name="local-lookahead"></a>local_lookahead
+### local_lookahead

 ---